 Center for Advanced Reproductive Medicine and Fertility in Edison, Cranford & Princeton, NJ

-This medical center is currently offering a discounted IVF plan at $6,300 in New Jersey.
+This medical center is currently offering a discounted IVF plan at $6,300.
 The billing structure from the total amount can be broken down as follows:

 - Physician cost for IVF cycle